MicrosoftDocs/power-pages-docs/power-pages-docs/known-issues.md

 ## Visual Studio Code extension for Power Pages

-- You may get an error when updating the Power Platform Tools for Visual Studio Code with the error message `Cannot install Power Pages generator: spawnSync npm.cmd ENOENT`.
+- You might get an error when updating the Power Platform Tools for Visual Studio Code with the error message `Cannot install Power Pages generator: spawnSync npm.cmd ENOENT`.
 To resolve the issue, install [node.js](https://nodejs.org/en/download) and restart Visual Studio Code.

-- Two sets of the Power Pages create commands may appear in the menu and won't work if you have both the stable version of **Power Platform Tools** and the **Power Platform Tools [PREVIEW]** installed on Visual Studio Code.
+- Two sets of the Power Pages create commands might appear in the menu and won't work if you have both the stable version of **Power Platform Tools** and the **Power Platform Tools [PREVIEW]** installed on Visual Studio Code.

     Uninstall the **Power Platform Tools [PREVIEW]** version to resolve the issue.

 ## Microsoft Power Platform CLI for Power Pages
-Following known issue applies only to PAC CLI version 1.29.6.
+The following known issue applies only to PAC CLI version 1.29.6.
-- You may receive the following error message while running [Power Pages download or upload command](https://learn.microsoft.com/power-pages/configure/power-platform-cli#microsoft-power-platform-cli-commands-for-portals).
+- You might receive the following error message while running [Power Pages download or upload command](/configure/power-platform-cli#microsoft-power-platform-cli-commands-for-portals).

 ```
 Sorry, the app encountered a non recoverable error and will need to terminate.
 The exception details have been captured and will be forwarded to the development team, if telemetry has been enabled.
 Exception Id: <guid>,Exception Type: System.AggregareException  The diagnostics logs can be found at: <Pac installation location>\logs\pac-log.txt